datstma/FIX-Trading-Engine/README.md

 * Collaboration opportunities

 Remember: This is a learning tool to understand FIX protocol and trading system basics.
 Use it to explore and understand, but build proper safeguards and optimizations for any production system.

-I'll add those important sections to the README.md.

 ## Database Setup